- A dog from abroad - introduction

 Ethical considerations - dog from abroad

-Importance of animal protection abroad
+Importance of animal welfare abroad

-Raising awareness and education about dogs from abroad
+Sensitization and education as dogs from abroad

 Final thoughts on dogs from abroad